maximilianschmitt/docpad-plugin-shortcodeparser/README.md

 };
 ```

+### 2. Use File Extensions

 Now you can use shortcodes, for example, in your markdown-documents by adjusting the file-extension to "document-name.html.md.sc".
-You can also set a custom file-extension in your docpad.js-file by using the parameter `extension`.
+You can also set a custom file-extension in your docpad.js-file by setting the key `shortcodeparser.extension`.